boytchev/mannequin.js/README.md

 # Posture

 The posture of a figure is defined by a setting the rotations of body parts.
-The order of rotations is fixed independent on the order of rotations in the user program.
+The order of rotations is fixed independent on the order of rotations in the user program ([demo](https://boytchev.github.io/mannequin.js/docs/example-order.html)).
 For example:

 ``` javascript
 figure.head.nod(30);